-In my first book, The Vital Plan, I discussed the seven basic functions of disease — oxidative stress, toxins and allergens, malnutrition, emotional stress, physical stress, microbes, and radiation.
-Today, I’ll be expanding on physical stress, how it affects our day-to-day lives, and how to take control of its effect on your life.
+In my first book, The Vital Plan, I discussed the seven basic functions of disease – oxidative stress, toxins and allergens, malnutrition, emotional stress, physical stress, microbes, and radiation.
+Today, I’ll be expanding on physical stress, how it affects our day-to-day lives, and how to take control of its impact on your life.

 We’re all very well acquainted with mental or emotional stress – be it work-related or otherwise.
 As a society, we understand that too much mental stress can lead to health problems down the road.
 Acknowledging that problem is vastly important, but we need to start seeing physical stress with the same concern.

-Physical stress, when your body wears down over time, can lead to similar consequences as compared to emotional stress.
+Physical stress, when your body wears down over time, can lead to similar consequences as does emotional stress.
 When you sustain an injury, for example, your body’s resources all flock to the scene to attempt damage control.
 If you have another condition taking up those resources, it can have a negative effect on the healing process and usher more problems into an already compromised situation.

 Causes of Physical Stress

 The daily grinding down of bones, joints, and teeth is unavoidable – to a certain extent.
 Physical stress, when boiled down, simply means basic wear and tear on the body.
 In reality, it can tax the healing systems of the body just as much as any other stress.

 Do you have bad knees?
 A bad hip?
 Are you feeling physically worse than you did a decade ago?
 These can all be the manifestation of physical stress in your life.
 Many who played sports in high school find these issues manifesting earlier than those who didn’t.
 Also, having a condition that can cause wear on surrounding joints and bones can cause premature stress on your body.